Tasfia Mashiat, PhD

 Biography

-Tasfia Mashiat is an Assistant Professor of Instruction in the Department of Computer Science at the University of Iowa.
-She earned her B.Sc. in Computer Science and Engineering from Khulna University of Engineering & Technology (KUET) in Bangladesh and her M.S. and Ph.D. in Computer Science from George Mason University (GMU), where her doctoral advisor was Professor Sanmay Das.
+Tasfia Mashiat is an assistant professor of instruction in the Department of Computer Science at the University of Iowa.
+She earned her BSc in computer science and engineering from Khulna University of Engineering & Technology (KUET) in Bangladesh and her MS and PhD in computer science from George Mason University (GMU), where her doctoral advisor was Professor Sanmay Das.
 Tasfia's research interests lie in algorithmic fairness and AI for social good, with a particular focus on advancing equitable algorithmic decision-making in societal resource allocation contexts such as homeless service delivery systems and eviction risk mitigation.

 Research areas